DonHulieo/server_scenarios/README.md

 + **"stables"**  = File name without extension, do not use uppercase or spaces if you stream a custom file name

-- **Using the same name as a default original GTA 5 scenario, will cancel the default scenario**
+- **Using the same name as a default original GTA 5 scenario, will override the default scenario**

-+ Vanilla scenario files can be streamed as normal
++ Vanilla scenario files will need `platform:/levels/gta5/` to be replaced with `compcache:/server_scenarios/`

 + Only files that are on "sp_manifest.ymt" will stream, if file does not exist, no scenarios for a particular area will play

-**How to stream a default vanilla scenario?**

-+ Add an entry like is defined on vanilla "sp_manifest.ymt" - EG: platform:/levels/gta5/scenario/downtown

-+ Notice that "platform:/" is for default scenario location and "compcache:/" is for custom